Dr Karin Engelhardt

 Roles and Responsibilities

-I am a Research Associate in the research group of Dr. Sophie Hambleton on a five-year project funded by the Sir Jules Thorn Charitable Trust, “Bringing next generation sequencing to the next generation”.
+I am a Research Associate in the research group of Prof. Sophie Hambleton on a five-year project funded by a Wellcome Trust Investigator Award to Prof. Hambleton, “The Troubled Immune System: Molecular Origins of Early Onset Immune Dysregulation”.
 I am responsible for oversight and delivery of research described in this proposal, specifically the validation and mechanistic exploration of novel genetic variants implicated in primary immunodeficiency disease.
 I contribute to the dissemination of results through presentations to clinicians and other researchers and through the writing up of the findings in clinical reports.
 I have a co-supervisory role for a PhD student and am involved in supervision of final year undergraduate research projects.

 PhD in Virology, from the University of Freiburg, Germany.